Community Wildfire Safety Program

 Why PG&E is Taking Action with the Community Wildfire Safety Program

 Extreme weather is increasing the number of large wildfires and the length of the wildfire season in California.
-In 2017 alone, CAL FIRE confronted 7,117 wildfires, compared to an average of 4,835 during the preceding five years.
+In 2017 alone, California confronted more wildfires than ever before.
 Five of the 20 most destructive wildfires in the state’s history burned between October and December.

 PG&E recognizes that we can’t do this alone.
 We need to work together with civic and community leaders, first responders, state leaders, and other energy companies on solutions and new ways of thinking to stay ahead of California’s changing climate and ensure the ongoing delivery of safe and reliable energy.